aparnamane/application-version-info/README.md

 ### Docker Image Build

-This image uses python:alpine as base image for thin size and install requird packages along with copying application code.
+This image uses python:alpine as base image for thin size and install required packages along with copying application code.
 Dockerfile is [here](Dockerfile).

 Image Build: